 The deadline to make amendments is the last day of the first calendar year beginning after the end of the plan year in which the amendment is effective.
-In other words, to adopt the changes for a plan year starting January 1, 2021, you must amend your plan by December 31, 2022.
+In other words, to adopt the changes for a plan year starting January 1, 2020, you must amend your plan by December 31, 2021, or for one starting January 1, 2021, by December 31, 2022.
 Plan docs may be changed retroactively so long as they are consistent with the relief provided in this regulation.

 Adopting these carryover provisions may affect HSA eligibility.
 Before implementing these changes, it is recommended that you consult a qualified benefits counsel.